What Skills Does an IT Consultant Need?

 Collaboration

 Effective IT consultants are not one-man shows.
 To understand what your clients want, you need to be an excellent collaborator.
-As a recent Harvard business study shows, one of the most common reasons consultants fail is because they listen to their personal needs rather than the needs of the client.
+As a Harvard business study shows, one of the most common reasons consultants fail is from listening to their personal needs rather than their client’s needs.

 Action Orientation